ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 And if we check to the table, now we already have btree index on each `number_a` column and `number_b` column:
 ![](../assets/img/indexing/single_index_result.png)

-If we re-run again the queries above, now the database's query planner uses the created index during execution:
+If we re-run again the queries above, now the database uses the created index during execution:
 ![](../assets/img/indexing/single_index_result_2.png)

 However, as I ever mentioned in <a href="https://ameliarahman.github.io/2024-10/Explain-Postgres" target="_top"> this article </a>, it’s also important to always remember that even if an index is already created on a column, the database may not use it if the number of rows returned is too large.
 For example: